OPTIMIZING YOUR ENERGY CONSUMPTION

 Montpellier Méditerranée Métropole Lighting Plan

-In this context, the Lighting Plan specifically refers to the regulatory elements contained in the decree of December 27, 2018, regarding light pollution
+In this context, the Lighting Plan also highlights the regulatory aspects of the December 27, 2018 decree on light pollution.

 Taking action for the ecological transition